RSSchermer/entitytled/README.md

-It's also possible to further compose composed relationships with other relationships (although at some point the queries for retrieving the composed relationship will become so monstrous that you may want to consider creating a new join table to cache the relationship to improve performance).
+It's also possible to further compose composed relationships with other relationships (although at some point the queries for retrieving the composed relationship will become so monstrous, that you may want to consider creating a new join table to cache the relationship to improve performance).

 ## Querying an entity set